omindu/bam-php-publisher/README.md

 The recommended way of installing the Publisher is via [Composer].

 The BAM PHP publisher is added to the [Packagist] archive.
-Therefore the publisher can be installed to a project by including it as a dependancy in `Composer.json`.
-When installing via Composer, log4php and thrift dependancies will be automatically installed to the project.
+Therefore the publisher can be installed to a project by including it as a dependency in `Composer.json`.
+When installing via Composer, log4php and thrift dependencies will be automatically installed to the project.

 ```json
 {